indygreg/PyOxidizer/pyembed/docs/pyembed_extension_modules.rst

 ====================================

-If you have an extension module provided as a shared library (this is typically has Python extension modules work), it will be possible to load this extension module provided that the build configuration supports loading dynamically linked Python extension modules.
-See :ref:`python_extension_module_location_compatibility` for more on this topic.
+If you have an extension module provided as a shared library (this is typically how Python extension modules work), it will be possible to load this extension module provided that the Python interpreter supports loading dynamically linked Python extension modules.

 There is not yet an explicit Rust API for loading additional dynamically linked extension modules.
 It is theoretically possible to add an entry to the parsed embedded resources data structure.
 The path of least resistance is likely to enable the standard filesystem importer and put your shared library extension module somewhere on Python's ``sys.path``.
+(This is how extension modules are typically loaded.)